The Perfect Full Body Workout Plan for Beginners

 - Lat pulldown, 3 sets of 8 – 12

-Incline bench press (dumbell or barbell), 3 sets of 8 – 12
+- Incline bench press (dumbbell or barbell), 3 sets of 8 – 12

 A few things to note:

 - There is a deliberate lack of emphasis on chest.
 Chest is only worked with one exercise per workout.
 This is because too many beginners focus too much on chest, and end up building up the anterior deltoids too much.
 This causes the shoulders to overdevelop on the front, pulling them out of alignment.
 Not only does this look bad, giving a slouched, round shouldered look, it also causes shoulder problems later down the line.

 - Arms are not a focus.
 As previously mentioned, they’ll get enough work from the rows and presses.
 If you REALLY want to, you can add ONE biceps exercise to workout A, and one triceps exercise to workout B, to be done at the end.

 - There are no ab exercises.
 These will be worked enough from squats, deadlifts, pull-ups and military press.
 To see them, you don’t need to work them, you need to lose fat from your midsection by being in a calorie deficit.

 - Every exercise is performed for 3 sets of 8-12 reps.
 You do not gain muscle by trying to hit new 1 rep maxes, you gain it by being in a calorie surplus and by lifting more volume, with greater load under tension.